You're presenting the draft marketing plan for a new product at your team meeting.

 Instead, manage the immediate situation by remaining calm, getting your critic to repeat the comments and then clarifying that you understand them.
 You may spot that the criticism is based on a misunderstanding or a different perspective, in which case it is reasonably straightforward to iron this out.
 In more complicated situations, particularly when your critic is your boss, you will need to schedule an "offline" meeting to discuss the criticism.

-Thanks to Mind Tools Club Members Paula and Lulu for their input on this subject.
+Thanks to Club members Paula and Lulu for their input on this subject.